agu3rra/agu3rra/README.md

 # About me
-Interested in building a career in the area of software development with a strong focus on security and automation.
-Solid experience working in a global environment supporting high complexity IT systems.
+I'm a security engineer, passionate about software development with a strong focus on security and automation.
+I've solid experience working in global and diverse environments supporting high complexity IT systems.

-I'm a perpetual learner passionate about technology.
-I've sought to apply programming solutions into all work experiences I've had thus far and it is what I like to do best.
-Python is my primary language of choice and what I like most about it is its huge community and how it allows one to solve problems in a very straightforward fashion.
+I'm a perpetual learner and I've sought to apply programming solutions to all work experiences of mine.
+Programatically solve problems is what I like to do best.
+Python is my primary language of choice and I'm a huge fan of its community and how it allows one to solve complex problems in a simple fashion.

 ### Key skills:
-* Programming: Python, Flask, Django, Pandas, MongoDB.
+* Programming: Python, Flask, Pandas, MongoDB.
 I've also tasted Swift, Java, Golang and JavaScript. :)
-* Security testing of web based apps (using BURP Suite, scripts and the like).
 * Container based solutions: Docker, Kubernetes, OpenShift.
+* Open-source security and licensing compliance.
+* Security testing of web based apps (using [BURP Suite](https://portswigger.net/burp), scripts and the like).
 * Applied cryptography: SSL setup and in-app.
-* Open-source security and licensing compliance.

 ### Spoken Languages
 * Portuguese: native profiency